Question:

 I’m glad to hear that you’re determined to address this problem of why your horse is not responsive to the leg.
 Good equitation means that you ride with the most optimal position and aids for producing a horse’s best performance.
 This means he’s moving willingly forward and swinging his back in a way that creates suspension in his steps.
 You should not feel that you’re working harder than he is.
 The good news is that it’s generally easier to teach a slow horse to go forward than to teach a quick horse to slow down.
 Different horses ignore the leg aids for different reasons.
 So you’ll need to experiment some to find the right solution for this particular horse.

 Some horses get nervous or sullen in response to the leg because they’re being forced into a frame.
 Others become resistant because they’re being ridden front to back rather than back to front.
 Front to back means riding with too much focus on the reins and front end.
-Conversely, you are riding with not enough on creating energy in the hind end, the engine.
+Conversely, you aren’t creating energy in the hind end, the engine.
 Your leg aids may be too strong for this horse.
 Consequently, this is his way of telling you to back off.
 Or maybe other riders abused the basic forms of communication—legs, spurs, whip.
 They used them too much or at the wrong times, so he’s learned to ignore them as a self-defense mechanism.

 To figure out why he’s not responding to your aids, see if he changes when you change.
 It’s easy to get into the habit of nagging a slow horse with your legs.
 This makes him even duller to them.
 Instead, teach yourself to try any aid or new technique only once or twice.
 If it doesn’t work the third time, do something different.
 Whatever you do, always try to work with your horse, instead of against him.